 While the capstone experience can be different for each student, there are two primary categories, each of which requires at least one semester of work.

 - The senior seminar: Offered in the winter semester of the senior year, the seminar considers a topic chosen by a faculty member.
-After a few introductory lectures by the professor, the students take over, giving lectures to their peers and writing up these talks.
-The lectures are based on some advanced readings, either from a text or published paper.
+This seminar is an intense experience involving group work and several presentations in a small classroom environment.
+Sources are usually advanced readings, either from a text or published paper.
 There may also be opportunies for students to research their own questions, and then present the results to the class and in writing.
-Seniors taking the seminar will register for math 395 during the fall registration period.
+Seniors taking the seminar will register for math 495 during the fall registration period.

-- The thesis: There are different kinds of thesis opportunities, detailed on the department’s Thesis Information page.
+- The thesis: Thesis can last one semester or a full year, and requires you to work both independently and one-on-one with a faculty advisor.
+There are different kinds of thesis opportunities, detailed on the department’s Thesis Information page.